-In this episode of the Knowledge Project, I chat with professor and New York Times best-selling author Philip Tetlock (@PTetlock) about how we can get better at the art and science of predicting the future.
+Professor and New York Times best-selling author Philip Tetlock (@PTetlock) explains the art and science of predicting the future.

 In this interview, we dive into the meat and potatoes of what we can do to get better at the art and science of prediction, including: